about Push to log your mobile and bluetooth network!

 WRITE_EXTERNAL_STORAGENeeded to save logged data and to show it later.

-FOREGROUND_SERVICENecessary to continue logging when you're using other apps.
+FOREGROUND_SERVICE*2Needed to continue logging when you're not using your device or using other apps.

-Note 1: The first three permissions you have to grant explicitly when running the app the first time.
-To apply these permissions, a restart of the app is necessary!
+1. This permission you have to grant explicitly when running the app the first time.
+A popup screen is shown to explain why this permisson is needed.
+To collect location data while running in the background, the location permission should be set to 'always'.
+To apply this permission, a restart of the app is necessary!

-- In some rare cases the app might be restarted, when running in the background, which will stop the logging, you can recover it manually be selecting the working file and renaming with your file explorer
+• In very rare cases the app might be restarted, when running in the background, which will stop the logging, you can recover it manually be selecting the working file and renaming with your file explorer.

 Any questions?

-In case you have questions or suggestions about the PushToLog-app, you are more than welcome to send us an e-mail.
-The latest version is currently v1.3i, released 2 September 2022 (technical update and few fixes).
+In case you have questions or suggestions about the PushToLog-app, you are more than welcome to send me an e-mail.
+The latest version is currently v1.4b, released 21 August 2023 (technical update, added CHECK ANOMALIES and SMOOTH LOG options).
+The latest lite version you can find on Google Play.

 Disclaimer

-Use of the app is at your own risk.
-The app is provided "as is".
+Use at your own risk.
 PhD Software accepts no responsibility for any technical failure of the app.

 Examples

-Below you find three screen images of the PushToLog-app and an example of a map created by the PushToLog-app.
+Below you find three screen images of the PushToLog-app (initial version) and an example of a map created by the PushToLog-app.
 It shows a part of the highway A15 in Rotterdam, The Netherlands.

 appscreen1 appscreen2 appscreen3